coder187/CI_MS1_BusHire/README.md

 **Please note : this project is for educational use only and was created for the Code Institute Module of User Centric front end development**

 **Created by Jonathan Kelly**

-## Strategy
-### User Needs.
-The needs of the user is to fulfil the capabilites of using this application on their mobile and tablet devices.
-They need the information to be easily accessible and easy to digest.

-### Technical Capabilites
-It is envisenged that Bootstrap 4 together with HTML5, CSS3 and Javascript will be utilised to create the website in a timely manner.
-Keeping the information seperated but easy to read and designed to pop out for the user so they dont have to look too hard for the information.
-It was not possible to implement mailing servers on this project due to time restrictions and was not part of the current scope of the project, but is due to be completed on a future release.

-### Business Vision
-The purpose of this project is to provide basic information to the general puplic on the services offered by Kelly Travel and to provide a seamless user friendly mechanism to make an enqiry via the contact form.

-It is envisaged hat the base system will be extended in future updates to provide cloud based customer services which will fully integrate with the exist9ng
-IT infrasctructire of the companes backoffice systems.

-## Scope
-If they like what they see it promotes further followers on the social media platform and or to get intouch for further information.

-## Structure
-My structure is layed out as a single page application that has an inviting landing page with quick quote form to allow quick and easy enquiries with as little input from the user as possible.
-On the natural flow of the site it brings you to the About Kelly Travel section that gives a quick snippet of the business, followed by a quick snippet of the reasons customers choose to travel with us on a regular basis.
-Following this you are shown some examples of the avaialble vehicle options with a call to action button "more info.."
-The footer that has links to social media platforms.

-## Skeleton

-Home page:
-The homepage will be a landing page for the user and give them the warm welcome feeling with a contact form overlayed.

-About:
-This section covers a brief overview of who Kelly Travel are, how long they have been in business and why ypu can trust them.

-Reasosn To Travel With Us:
-Highlighting the services the charity currently offers.

-Our Fleet:
-Various vehicle options.